Updated: Dec 24, 2021

 As an immediate aftereffect of the association, more than 100 million client visits occurred on the CRED Application during the IPL 2020 season.
 The platform figured out how to contact an enormous crowd base and furthermore made an interest about the item.
 As another player, the affiliation would likewise assist the stage with producing interest from brands who’d be interested to collaborate.
 CRED knows its audience well and with Not Everybody Gets It, looks to expand its sensibilities.

 The ongoing pandemic and the lockdown have accelerated up the move to the digital medium even as physical products utilization has begun to get back to the before normal, exponentially.
 Digital services on CRED spiked in May and have held their levels since, even as utilization of physical products and encounters have gotten back to Feb-March levels as of August.
 Individuals have been spending more than 15 billion coins on CRED even all throughout the lockdown, and it’s just going up.
-We anticipate that this trend should proceed and predict a balance with customers turning around to acquisition of physical products and experiences as time passes by while proceeding to exploring the digital medium also.
+We anticipate that this trend should proceed and predict a balance with customers turning around to the acquisition of physical products and experiences as time passes by while proceeding to explore the digital medium also.